Technigo/project-github-tracker/README.md

 🔵 Blue Level (Minimum Requirements)
 Your page should include:

-A list of all repos that are forked from Technigo
-Your username and profile picture
-Most recent update (push) for each repo
-Name of your default branch for each repo
-URL to the actual GitHub repo
-Number of commits for each repo
-It should be responsive (mobile first)
-A visualisation, for example through a pie chart, of how many projects you've done so far, compared to how many you will do (in total it will be 19 weekly projects 🥳) using [Chart.js]
+A list of all repos that are forked from Technigo, Your username and profile picture, Most recent update (push) for each repo, Name of your default branch for each repo, URL to the actual GitHub repo, Number of commits for each repo, It should be responsive (mobile first),A visualisation, for example through a pie chart, of how many projects you've done so far, compared to how many you will do (in total it will be 19 weekly projects 🥳) using [Chart.js]

 ## The problem